abcnews/jquery-accessibleSpinner/README.md

 * Starts up a development server in the build directory, running on [http://localhost:8000](http://localhost:8000)
 * Watches files under `src/` for changes, triggering partial development builds as required

+### Demo Page

+If you're running the default (or dev) grunt task, a demo page is built and can be browsed at [http://localhost:8000](http://localhost:8000).

+**Note:** The styling for the demo page has been included more to show how the messaging and notifications work than for presentation.
+You'll want to do your own styling.

 ### Build

 Run `grunt build` to build the project.
 This will create new versions of the js files in the dist folder.

+## Contributing

+In lieu of a formal styleguide, take care to maintain the existing coding style.
+Lint and test your code using the Grunt tasks included in the project (and described above).